Home » Specialties » Biostatistician

 • Statisticians

-Most certificate programs can be completed in a year or less.
-You’ll need a master’s degree in a related area and related work experience for admission.
+Most certificate programs can be completed in a year or less and require a master’s degree in a related area plus relevant work experience for admission.
 Letters of recommendation and an essay stating your intent might also be required.
 Your certificate program will go over epidemiology as well as bio information concepts.
 You’ll discuss how to use statistical models to analyze these topics and reach conclusions.

 You can generally earn a biostatistics or public health degree online.
 This can be a great way to earn your degree on your own time or while you’re working, however, some programs might have a fieldwork or internship component.
 These components are designed to help you gain the hands-on experience you’ll need to help you succeed in your biostatistician career.